linpengcheng/PurefunctionPipelineDataflow/README.md

   My computer hardware architecture design was published on February 06, 2019.
   One or two years later, the Apple M1 chip adopted the "warehouse/workshop model" design and was released on November 11, 2020.
-  The type of workshop supported by my architecture is wider than that of the Apple M1, with greater efficiency, scalability, and flexibility.

   - Warehouse: unified memory
   - Workshop: CPU, GPU and other cores
   - Products (raw materials): information, data